thesourceofcode/thesourceofcode.github.io/_posts/2026-05-15-payments-101-credit-card-chronology.md

 ### Charge coins

 {% include gallery id="charge_coins_gallery" caption="Merchant Charge Coins — Early Physical Credit Tokens" %}

+**but that became problematic as urbanization and larger stores meant that recognizing customers and trusting them to pay wasn’t quite as a reliable method as it used to be.
+So, stores would provide a means of identification with the name of the store, and perhaps a number to confirm you were who you said you were.
+These credit indicators were only good at one store, but they were really the beginning of consumer credit in the way we think of it today.**

+**Until about 1930, outstanding consumer credit was dominated by** noninstallment credit, largely charge accounts.
+The growth in the size of retail establishments, as well as in the number of customers and the volume of business, meant that not every charge account customer could be recognized by clerks in the store.
+Some form of identification became necessary—hence, the credit card.

 Regarded as one of the earliest direct ancestors to the modern credit card, Charge Coins were first issued shortly after the American Civil War and grew increasingly popular into the early twentieth century.
 They replaced handwritten identification in a ledger with a physical token.
 Merchants—particularly department stores, hotels, and taxi companies—would issue customers a small metal or celluloid coin embossed with the merchant's name and an account number.
 Some were round like ordinary coins, while others resembled small badges or tags designed to be carried on a keychain.